Earth Song: Live performances

-Earth Song was first performed on November 4, 1995, on the German TV program Wetten, dass..?, along with Dangerous.
+Earth Song was first performed on November 4, 1995, on the German TV program Wetten, dass..?, along with "Dangerous".
+Jackson's performance attracted an audience of 25,000,000 viewers in Germany making it one of the most watched programs of all time.
 The next performance of the song was at Brit Awards 1996 on February 19, 1996.
-During the performance, singer Jarvis Cocker ran onto the stage while Jackson was dangling off the edge of a crane.
+During the performance, singer Jarvis Cocker briefly ran onto the stage while Jackson was dangling off the edge of a crane.
 He lifted his shirt, pretended to break wind and gave Jackson the V sign.
 The 1996 World Music Awards was the next performance of the song on May 8, 1996.

-During the ending of the song, Jackson sang the line, "Tell me what about it", which was not heard in the song.
-On July 16, 1996, Jackson performed Earth Song at the Brunei Royal Concert at Jerudong Park Amphitheatre in Bandar Seri Begawan.
-Similar to the World Music Awards performance, Michael sang the line, "Tell me what about it".
+During the ending of the song, Jackson sang the line, "Tell me what about it", which was on the original record.
+On July 16, 1996, Jackson performed "Earth Song" at the Brunei Royal Concert at Jerudong Park Amphitheatre in Bandar Seri Begawan.
+Similar to the World Music Awards performance, Jackson sang the line, "Tell me what about it".
 The song was also performed on Jackson's HIStory World Tour from September 1996 to October 1997.

 It was later performed at the MJ & Friends concerts in June 1999.
 During the Munich performance on June 27, 1999, the middle section of the bridge collapsed into the air and came falling down instead of pausing in mid-air.
 The fall caused severe back pain to Jackson.
 After the concert, Jackson was rushed to a hospital.

-The song was also planned for his This Is It comeback concerts in London at The O2 Arena.
-But canceled due to Jackson's death on June 25, 2009.
+The song was also planned for his This Is It comeback concerts in London at the O2 Arena, which were canceled due to Jackson's death on June 25, 2009.
 This was the last song Jackson ever performed, having rehearsed it at Staples Center on June 24, 2009, preparing for This Is It, hours before his death.